arielfr/help-in-need-bot/README.md

     <img src="https://user-images.githubusercontent.com/4379982/44757803-54c33480-ab07-11e8-918a-bb4363d3d2f9.PNG" width="350">
 </kbd>

-We provide an Static Image generated from an integration with MapQuest](https://developer.mapquest.com/).
+We provide an Static Image generated from an integration with [MapQuest](https://developer.mapquest.com/).
 This photo will show your location with a **red** marker.
-And it is going to show the 5 near locations with **violets** markers.
+And it is going to show the top 5 near locations with **violets** markers.

 <kbd>
     <img src="https://user-images.githubusercontent.com/4379982/44757801-542a9e00-ab07-11e8-8888-52d660ea16c8.JPG" width="350">
 </kbd>

-We are also providing a link yo our Web Page that is going to show the map in the location that you share.
-This will show you the nearest locations:
+We are also providing you with a link to our Web Page that is going to show the map centered with the location that you shared.
+This will allow you to see all of the nearest locations reported.

 <img src="https://user-images.githubusercontent.com/4379982/44757802-54c33480-ab07-11e8-90ff-38f213a260aa.PNG" width="350">